mozey/config/README.md

 In addition to the `APP_` prefix, the configu command also supports additional prefixes like `AWS_`.

 The `APP_DIR` key is set to the working directory when toggling env, any value specified for this key in the config file will be overridden

+Extended config may be defined in additional config files.
+This behavior is enabled with the `extend` CLI flag.
+Or, with the key `APP_X` (a CSV list of extension dir names), and `APP_X_DIR` (the root dir for extensions)

+**TODO** Expand on how to use extensions, also document how to merge config